branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20130830.md

 ### **TO DO**

+   1. Finish `add_entry` — more small details than expected.
    1. Need to write new script to generate LaTeX version for collaborator.
 Pīnyīn-separator tool will be useful for Pīnyīn index for this.
    1. Need to write `update_record` function for dictionary — this is the most important and complicated remaining task.
    1. Need to get started with Kivy, pronto.